CPR vs. ACLS Certification: Understanding the Differences

 What is CPR Certification?

 A CPR Certification training program teaches you how to perform chest compression with artificial ventilation to preserve brain function and other vital organs until emergency medical personnel can take over to provide advanced treatment.
 Obtaining just the CPR certification doesn’t require a minimum education level.
-The certification meets the needs of workplace responders, emergency rescuers, healthcare providers, and the general public.
+CPR Certification meets the needs of workplace responders, emergency rescuers, healthcare providers, and the general public, with advanced modules available for medical professionals.
 CPR Certification course for healthcare providers covers the following skills:

 What’s the Difference Between ACLS and CPR Certification Courses?